Dylonni/42_IOT/p3/README.md

 ####  selfHeal : true

-- **If you modify files locally and apply** :  ArgoCD will say that you are **OutOfSync**, and after some time, your cluster will get back to the **Synced** state -> ArgoCD reverted the changes you have made locally and got back to the state defined on Git.
+- **If you modify files locally and apply changes** :  ArgoCD will say that you are **OutOfSync**, and after some time, your cluster will get back to the **Synced** state -> ArgoCD reverted the changes you have made locally and got back to the state defined on Git.

 - **If you modify files on Git** :  ArgoCD will say that you are **OutOfSync** and after some time, your cluster will get back to the **Synced** state (with the changes you have made on your Git).